 Objective 1: Increase the amount of land area dedicated to recreation and natural resources.

-As the county’s population grows, the inventory of parks and recreation assets and programs, as well as resources of the Department of Parks & Recreation should increase in a corresponding manner to ensure the continued delivery of high quality programs, facility maintenance, and infrastructure management.
+As the county’s population grows, the inventory of parks and recreation assets and programs, as well as resources of the Department of Parks and Recreation should increase in a corresponding manner to ensure the continued delivery of high quality programs, facility maintenance and infrastructure management.
 [P&R, P&Z]

-Target the development of any new indoor and outdoor sports fields or courts, and/or other active recreation components in or near Town Centers.
+Target the development of any new indoor and outdoor sports fields or courts and/or other active recreation components in or near town centers.
 [P&R, P&Z, ED]

-Plan for the creation and/or expansion of centrally located parks and green spaces in Town Centers.
+Plan for the creation and/or expansion of centrally located parks and green spaces in town centers.
 [P&R, P&Z]

-Select locations for parks that are easily accessible to pedestrians and bicyclists living in the Town Centers.
+Select locations for parks that are easily accessible to pedestrians and bicyclists living in the town centers.
 [P&R, P&Z]

 Support the construction of the permanent Harriet E. Brown Community Center.
 [BOCC, P&R]